JONSASSE/432-2018/slides/class03/README.md

 ## Announcements Before Class 03

-1. A student in the class requires the help of a note-taker.
+1. **Taking Notes?** A student in the class requires the help of a note-taker.
 If you are willing to provide a copy of your accurate and legible in-class notes to a fellow student (and receive a small stipend for this service) then please contact ESS Disability Resources by calling 216.368.5230 to schedule a brief interview and get some more information.
 You'll need to provide them with:
     + your name,
     + the name of the course (PQHS 432/CRSP 432) and
     + the instructor's name (Thomas Love). **Thank you!**